astropy/astropy-APEs/APE0.rst

 ^^^^
 The Voting Members are the group of trusted individuals who operate the Astropy Project on behalf of the community.
 They have authority over the Astropy Project’s technical resources, including the Astropy Project website itself, the Astropy GitHub organization and repositories, the issue tracker, and all Astropy communication channels.
-In practice, much of this authority is passed to the Coordination Committee via the voting processes described in these policies.
+In practice, much of this authority is passed to the Coordination Committee via the voting processes described in these {bylaws-not-bylaws}.

 They also assume many roles required to achieve the Project's goals, especially those that require a high level of trust.
 Collectively, they make decisions that shape the future of the Project.